Connect with us

-Sports betting legislation in the US has quite literally exploded following the nullification of the Professional and Amateur Sports Protection Act (PASPA) in May of 2018, allowing all states to legalize locally regulated sports betting within their borders.
-The legal sports betting landscape looks completely different than it did prior to May 2018, and nearly every corner of the country represents a ripe potential gambling opportunity for American sports fans and sportsbook patrons.
+Sports betting legislation in the US exploded after the nullification of the Professional and Amateur Sports Protection Act (PASPA) in May of 2018, allowing all states to legalize locally regulated sports betting within their borders.
+The legal sports betting landscape looks completely different from before PASPA's repeal, and nearly every corner of the country represents a ripe potential gambling opportunity for American sports fans and sportsbook patrons.

-While some regions passed sports betting laws in anticipation of the SCOTUS ruling on PASPA, since that beautiful day in May, most areas have either passed laws allowing sportsbook gambling or have pending legislation on the docket, with only a handful of states completely not yet interested.
+While some regions passed sports betting laws in anticipation of the SCOTUS ruling on PASPA, since 2018, most areas have either passed laws allowing sportsbook gambling or have pending legislation on the docket, with only a handful of states completely uninterested.

 States With Active Sports Betting Legislation